worlddemocrats/federation/CONSTITUTION.md

 ### Section 1.
 Interpretation

-Any question or dispute concerning the interpretation of this Statute shall be referred to the Executive Committee, whose decision shall be considered final, unless challenged by a member and referred to the General Assembly.
+Any question or dispute concerning the interpretation of this Constitution shall be referred to the Interpretation Committee, a subset of the Representative Assembly, whose decision shall be considered final, unless challenged by a member and referred to the General Assembly.
 In such cases, a majority vote of the General Assembly shall be required to overturn the decision.

 ### Section 2.
 Dispute Resolution

 Any dispute arising between members or between members and the World Democrats, in connection with the objectives, principles, or activities of the organization, shall be resolved through negotiation, mediation, or any other peaceful means agreed upon by the parties involved.
-The General Assembly shall establish procedures and mechanisms for the resolution of disputes, such as the formation of a Conflict Resolution Committee or engagement of a neutral third-party mediator, as necessary.
+The General Assembly shall establish procedures and mechanisms for the resolution of disputes.
+This can involve the formation of a Conflict Resolution Committee, elected by and reporting to the Representative Assembly, or engagement of a neutral third-party mediator, as necessary.

 ### Section 3.
 Evaluation and Monitoring

 The World Democrats shall establish regular evaluation and monitoring processes to assess the progress and effectiveness of its activities, strategies, and objectives.
-The Executive Committee shall be responsible for overseeing these processes and reporting the findings to the General Assembly.
+The Evaluation and Monitoring Committee, elected by and reporting to the Representative Assembly, shall be responsible for overseeing these processes and reporting the findings to the General Assembly.

 ## Article XI – Official Languages